Integrate

 Agent verified flow

 A trusted agent provider signs an ID-JAG asserting the user's identity.
-Your service verifies the assertion and returns credentials synchronously.
+Your service verifies the assertion and returns a service-signed identity_assertion synchronously, which the agent exchanges at /oauth2/token for an access_token.
 Skip this section if you're only implementing the user claimed flow.

 Sequence